bomeyer/bw_backendsite/Documentation/AdministratorManual.rst

 Installation
 =============

-After installation you can edit the extension settings
+After installation you can edit the extension configuration

 * pageID: either an integer value for the page id you want to display or a string pointing to an URL of your choice.
 If you choose the same domain as your